 In our fourth year of our partnership with L’Oréal Paris, we're encouraging people to show their support for the next generation.
 Because good advice is #WorthSharing.

-L’Oréal – which works with Prince's Trust ambassador Dame Helen Mirren – has launched a three-year partnership to empower thousands of vulnerable young people to develop their confidence and self-worth.
+L’Oréal Paris is continuing its partnership with The Prince's Trust to empower thousands more young people with the tools they need to develop their confidence and self-worth.

-Launching in February 2017 across our 18 centres, the confidence sessions – addressing issues such as body language, relationships and employability – will give young people the opportunity to boost their self-esteem by generating positive thoughts; identify strong relationships and understand unacceptable behaviour; and learn techniques to help them prepare for interviews.
+Having launched in February 2017, the confidence sessions – addressing issues such as body language, relationships and employability – give young people the opportunity to boost their self-esteem by generating positive thoughts; identify strong relationships and understand unacceptable behaviour; and learn techniques to help them prepare for interviews.

-But the L’Oréal partnership also goes one step further to ensure support measures are in place for those whose personal circumstances mean it’s not always possible to get to one of our centres, including those whose self-esteem is so low they’re unable to leave the house.
-As a result, inspirational spokesmodel videos – featuring Cheryl, Marcus Butler and Neelam Gill – have also been developed.
+Our L’Oréal partnership also goes one step further to ensure support measures are in place for those whose personal circumstances mean it’s not always possible to get to one of our centres, including those whose self-esteem is so low they’re unable to leave the house.
+As a result, inspirational spokesmodel videos – featuring Emily Canham, Iskra Lawrence and Kaushal – have also been developed.